Fancy2209/Recapturing-The-DeadZone/src/content/docs/glossary.md

 Write error.
 Called in many places to send error to server.
 Contextual call `thelaststand.app.network.Network@line 1358` and actual call `playerio.generated.ErrorLog@line 36`.

-Response is not mandatory since it is one-way communication from client to the server request.
+Response is not mandatory since it is one-way communication from client to the server.
 Input from client request is based on `WriteErrorArgs` and the response is an error message based on `WriteErrorError`.

 ```protobuf
 message WriteErrorArgs {